 The Newell Road Bridge, located between Woodland Avenue (East Palo Alto) and Edgewood Drive (Palo Alto), was built in 1911.
 In East Palo Alto, Newell Road connects to Woodland Avenue, which provides access to University Avenue and US 101.
-In the City of Palo Alto, Newell Road connects to two main thoroughfares, Channing Avenue and Embarcadero Road, which also provide access to US 101.
-This bridge has limited hydraulic capacity and will be replaced both for traffic safety and flow conveyance.
+In the City of Palo Alto, Newell Road connects to two main thoroughfares, Channing Avenue and Embarcadero Road, which also provide access to US

+101. This bridge has limited hydraulic capacity and will be replaced both for traffic safety and flow conveyance.

 The Pope-Chaucer bridge, which connect Pope Street in Menlo Park to Chaucer Street in Palo Alto, was originally a wooden structure built in 1907, and soon thereafter was replaced by a concrete bridge in the same location.
-In 1948, the bridge deck was expanded to support a right turn lane for vehicles travelling north on Chaucer Street to turn right onto Woodland Avenue after crossing the bridge.
-To support the expanded bridge deck, the existing culvert, which is a hydraulic constriction, was added under the existing bridge and expanded deck.
-The right turn lane was later abandoned, and in the 1980s oak trees were planted in the soil between the culvert and former road surface.
+In 1948, the bridge deck was expanded and the existing culvert that was added under the existing bridge.
+A right turn lane on the expanded bridge deck was abandoned in the 1980s and oak trees were planted in the soil between the culvert and former road surface.